Game arguments in some existence theorems of Friedberg numberings: Modifications: more boards

-Second, we describe a computable winning strategy of $\mathcal{G}_{3}$.
-To guarantee that the first four winning conditions are satisfied, Bob uses two copies of the winning strategy of $\mathcal{G}_{0}$ described in the previous paragraph.
+Secondly, we describe a computable winning strategy of $\mathcal{G}_{3}$.
+To guarantee that the first four winning conditions are satisfied, Bob uses, for $B$-table and $C$-table, two copies of the winning strategy of $\mathcal{G}_{0}$ described in the previous paragraph.
 At each move, the strategies work one by one.
-For the fifth winning condition, Bob adds the following instruction for the $2i$-th additional assistant: \textit{if you have reserved the $j$-th row in $C$-table, the $i$-th row $j$-th column in $R$-table has been filled, and you have reserved the $R\left(i,j\right)$-th row in $B$-table, then odd-ify the $R\left(i,j\right)$-th row in $B$-table.} Symmetrically, for the sixth condition, Bob adds the following instruction for the $2i+1$-st additional assistant: \textit{if you have reserved the $j$-th row in $B$-table, the $i$-th row $j$-th column in $R$-table has been filled, and you have reserved the $R\left(i,j\right)$-th row in $C$-table, then odd-ify the $R\left(i,j\right)$-th row in $C$-table.} Since each of these instructions is done at most once, the first four winning conditions are still satisfied.
+For the fifth winning condition, Bob promulgates the following instruction for the $2i$-th additional assistant: \textit{if you have reserved the $j$-th row in $C$-table, the $\left(i,j\right)$-element of $R$-table has been filled, and you have reserved the $R\left(i,j\right)$-th row in $B$-table, then odd-ify the $R\left(i,j\right)$-th row in $B$-table.} Symmetrically, for the sixth condition, Bob promulgates the following instruction for the $\left(2i+1\right)$-st additional assistant: \textit{if you have reserved the $j$-th row in $B$-table, the $\left(i,j\right)$-element of $R$-table has been filled, and you have reserved the $R\left(i,j\right)$-th row in $C$-table, then odd-ify the $R\left(i,j\right)$-th row in $C$-table.} Since each of these instructions is done at most once, the first four winning conditions are still satisfied.
 We now prove that the last two winning conditions are also satisfied.
 Suppose that $R\left(i,\cdot\right)$ is total.
 The $2i$-th additional assistant has a permanently reserved row $c$ in $C$-table.
-The additional instruction guarantees that she does not permanently reserve the $R\left(i,c\right)$-th row in $B$-table.
+The additional instruction guarantees that the $2i$-th assistant does not permanently reserve the $R\left(i,c\right)$-th row in $B$-table.
 Hence $B\left(R\left(i,c\right),\cdot\right)$ is not identical to the constant function $2i$.
 It follows that $B\left(R\left(i,c\right),\cdot\right)\neq C\left(c,\cdot\right)$.
 Similarly, we have that $C\left(R\left(i,b\right),\cdot\right)\neq B\left(b,\cdot\right)$ for some $b$.
-Thus Bob wins this game.
+Thus Bob wins this game. \end{proof} The following can be proved in a way similar to the second proof of \prettyref{thm:Pou64-Theorem2}.
+It suffices to consider an infinite game where Bob constructs a countable number of partial functions $B^{0},B^{1},B^{2},\ldots$ simultaneously.
+To ensure finiteness of actions, Bob shall start constructing the $i$-th numbering $B^{i}$ at move $i$. \begin{cor}[{Khutoretskii \cite[Corollary 2]{Khu69}}] There exists a uniformly c.e. sequence of pairwise incomparable Friedberg numberings of $\mathcal{P}^{\left(1\right)}$. \end{cor}